![]() |

 Plan to have lunch in the Mitsitam Cafe, with dishes such as buffalo chili, Indian tacos, bison burgers, fry bread, cedar smoked salmon, tamales, cornbread, Mexican hot chocolate. | |||

-National Museum of African American History and Culture Discover the rich stories of African Americans from slavery and a one room slave cabin, to papers of emancipation, a plane flown by black pilots in World War II, dress worn by one of the girls of the "Little Rock Nine," story of boxing great Muhammad Ali and other great athletes, a gallery of paintings by black artists, and much more. | |||
+National Museum of African American History and Culture Discover the rich stories of African Americans from slavery and a one room slave cabin, Discover the rich stories of African Americans - from slavery and a one room slave cabin, emancipation papers, lifework of Harriet Tubman, plane flown by black pilots in World War II, black fashion (hats are fabulous) and clothing, story of boxing great Muhammad Ali and other great athletes, contemporary artworks by black artists. | |

-National Gallery of Art The National Gallery has a world-class collection of European paintings, including art works by Van Gogh, Monet, Renoir, Degas, Rembrandt, Vermeer, Raphael, da Vinci, Picasso. | |||
+National Gallery of Art The National Gallery has a world-class collection of European paintings, including art works by Van Gogh, Monet, Renoir, Degas, Rembrandt, Vermeer, Raphael, da Vinci, Picasso. | ||

 Read our blog post "Highlights of the National Gallery of Art" to plan your visit. |